CHEM Matters - August 12th-16th, 2019

 Dates and Fees

 CHEM Matters runs from August 12th-16th 2019.
-Registration for CHEM Matters will be open for students when their time ticket opens, starting in early June 2019.
+Registration for CHEM Matters is now closed.
 The fee for CHEM Matters is $100 including HST.

 Is CHEM Matters for you?